Lennartstachowiak/future-proof/backend/README.md

 ### Auto-Seeding Feature

 The application automatically checks if the database is empty during startup.
 If it is, it will seed the database with sample data to provide a better initial experience.

-### Campaign Deduplication

-The system uses a unique `campaign_started_id` to prevent duplicate campaigns based on the product name and date.
-This ensures that promotions aren't accidentally created multiple times for the same product on the same day.